-Credit card processing fees can be complicated; the best credit card processing rates depend on your type of business and sales volume.
-The most important fee to know about is the interchange fee – which is the fee you pay for each transaction.
+The most important fee to know about is the interchange fee – the fee you pay for each transaction.
 Depending on your merchant accounts provider, you could be subject to any number of other fees and charges.
 According to Square, one of the best online payment services, the average cost of processing payments for an American business earning $10,000 to $250,000 in annual payments volume is between 2.87% to 4.35% per transaction.

 Some of the best merchant services for small business charge the interchange/transaction fee and little else, while others charge dozens of fees.
 There is no right or wrong.
 However, one thing is for sure: the best online merchant services have transparent fees and charges.
 When you compare merchant services, always read the fine print to be sure you know what you’re being charged.
 Obviously, the fee structure needs to suit your sales volume; the best payment solutions for small business aren’t necessarily the same as for a large business.

 Here are the main types of fees and rates to know about:

 Interchange is a wholesale fee that accounts for most of the cost of accepting credit card payments.
 Technically speaking, each card provider (e.g. Mastercard, Visa) sets its own interchange fees.
 However, many credit card merchant companies charge the same interchange fee regardless of card provider, making it a lot easier for you to know what you’re paying.
 An interchange fee comprises two parts: a percentage of the transaction amount plus a flat fee, e.g. 2.5% + $0.10 per transaction.
 Additional fees apply for foreign currency transactions.